tynooo/python-cdk-locust/README.md

 ![Cloud9 Name](/images/Cloud9_Create.png)

-On the next page, select your instance size, keeping in mind that larger instance types will have a cost associated with them.
+On the next page, select your instance size (Free-Tier eligible instance types will be marked as such.)
+Keeping in mind that larger instance types will have a cost associated with them, and there is no nedd for significant processing power or memory, as this lab is very lightweight.
 Then hit "Next Step"

 ![Cloud9 Settings](/images/Cloud9_Settings.png)